Best Film for the Fujica ST701

 Lomography 800 - There are only a few possibilities if you want an ISO 800 speed color 35mm film.
 For 35mm film emulsions focused on consumers, Lomography 800 is the sole option.

 Furthermore, if you have a medium format camera, Lomography 800 is also available in 120 film format.

 Kodak Gold 200 - A great option to obtain that mid-1980s through 90s feeling.
 Use a flash to get the “classic” film look.

 Over-expose it by 1 or 2-stops to produce the best the film has to offer.
 This will provide the beautiful colors people love Gold 200 for.

 Kodak Portra 400 - Among the film shooting enthusiasts online, Portra 400 is without a doubt the most popular color negative 35mm film.
 Overexpose it by 1 or 2-stops to get the look the film is well known for.

-Plus, ISO 160 and ISO 800 versions of Kodak Portra.
-8x10 sheets, 4x5 sheets, and rolls of 120 film are also available to purchase.
+Additionally, ISO 160 and 800 versions of Portra.
+8x10 sheets, 4x5 sheets, and rolls of 120 are also easily found.

 Black and White Film